Blocking ads removes funding from us!

 Hardware of the Samsung Galaxy S21

-Probably the biggest criticism of the S20 Ultra and Notes 20 Ultra was the Processor, not because it was too slow, but because the energy efficiency was far behind compared to the Snapdragon.
-This has been improved a lot with the new Exynos 2100.
-Who more about the Prozessor wants to read himself can read my article here.
+Probably the biggest criticism of the S20 Ultra and Notes 20 Ultra was the processor, not because it was too slow, but because the energy efficiency was far behind compared to the Snapdragon.
+This has been improved considerably with the new Exynos 2100.
+If you want to read more about the processor itself, you can read my article here.

-The Prozessor is combined with 8 GB and 128 or 256 GB of internal memory.
-The internal memory can no longer be expanded.
-On connections supports the Prozessor WLAN 6, Bluetooth 5.0 and all common location and payment methods.
-Only the Plus and Ultra still have UWB, including for the Galaxy Smart Tag.
+The processor is combined with 8 GB and 128 or 256 GB of internal memory.
+The internal memory cannot be expanded.
+The processor supports WLAN 6, Bluetooth 5.0 and all common location and payment methods.
+Only the Plus and Ultra still have UWB, also for the Galaxy Smart Tag.

 In any case, you don't notice any difference in everyday life with flagship smartphones.
 Everything runs smoothly, regardless of whether it's all common communication apps or complex games.
 Many do not even know what kind of mini-computers we already carry with us every day, because so far only a few apps have exhausted this power.
 That is why the S21 masters all tasks with flying colors.
 The device gets noticeably warm when playing complex games or watching a lot of films.
 But not as warm as the Mi 11 from Xiaomi.